“Persistence can change failure into extraordinary achievement” Matt Biondi, Olympic Swimmer

 In water, babies have the freedom to move, stretch and exercise more freely than they do on land.
 This environment is tremendous for their physical development and building of muscle tone, strength and cardiovascular system.
 Our baby swimming lessons are a positive and enjoyable experience for parent and child, and have a strong emphasis on water safety skills and attitudes, essential for kids growing up on the northern beaches.

 Our Splashed!
-Kids class is offered to children also under 3 years.
-These children are already familiar and confident in a deep water environment, happily submerging and have the gross motor skills to actively hold onto and balance on swimming aids like kickboards and noodles.
+Kids class is offered to children under 3 years who are already familiar and confident in a deep water environment.
+Splashed!
+Kids are happy submerging under water and have the gross motor skills to actively hold onto and balance on swimming aids like kickboards and noodles.
 A parent is still in the pool during these lessons.

 We are very proud of our unique Splashed!
 Learn to Swim program.
 We believe in a building blocks approach, developing skills to secure solid swimming foundations and fostering a lifetime love of the water.

-In our first levels of Clownfish and Starfish we learn water familiarity, balance, independence, breath control, effective free floating, propulsion on the front and back and water safety skills.
+We introduce independent, peer-group learning (no parents in the water) in the first levels of Clownfish and Starfish.
+Swimmers develop water familiarity, balance, independence, breath control, effective free floating, propulsion on the front and back and water safety skills.

 We do not use back bubbles or arm floaties which give a false sense of buoyancy and therefore prolong the Learn to Swim process.
 To encourage independent swimming we use noodles and kickboards.
 These aids also help to advance gross motor skills like grip strength and balance.